 - How to manage Connector frequency and Run Modes

-Once you have created a Connector, you can hover over Knowledge Graph in the top navigation bar, and click on the Connectors sub-tab to view all of your Connectors.
+Once you have created a Connector, click Knowledge Graph in the navigation bar, and click Connectors to view all of your Connectors.

 From here, you can view a Connector, edit the configuration of a Connector, duplicate a Connector or delete a Connector.